 Are you aware that, in Australia at least, companies are not required to disclose ingredients on cleaning products?

 Isn’t that absurd?
 I believe we are entitled to know exactly what it is we’re buying and using, but sadly the law doesn’t agree with me!
 (Note: I plan on doing whatever I can to change this and I’m starting with a petition which you can sign here).

 It is typically a liquid added to your washing machine, that promises to deliver fresh, clean-scented, softer, static-free, reduced-wrinkle clothing.
 I think that most people use them out of habit, rather than necessity; it’s just part of their laundering process.

 One problem with commercial fabric softeners is that they actually coat fibres and makes them feel more slippery, but in the process, can reduce the absorbency of towels, transport chemicals to the skin while you’re wearing treated clothing, and reduce the fire retardancy of clothing (that’s a whole other issue right there!).

 Now, because the law does not require ingredients in cleaning products to be disclosed, you could only guess what is inside those squishy packets and bottles.

-Among many other less than desirable ingredients, you’ll probably find the following:
+Among many other ingredients, you’ll probably find the following:

 These are added to make clothes smell ‘nice’.
 Known to cause headaches, skin and respiratory irritation, hormone disruption… I personally detest this stuff, you can read about that here.